mdapena/pyventus/docs/learn/events/linkers.md

   	The Event Handler is an abstract base class that defines the workflow and essential protocols for event handling.
   </p>
 - <p style="text-align: justify;"><b>Event Subscriber:</b>
-  	Represents an Event Handler that is or was subscribed to an Event Linker.
+  	Represents an Event Handler that is or was subscribed to an event(s).
 It combines the Event Handler interface with the Subscription base class, providing a convenient way to handle events and manage the subscription lifecycle.
   </p>

 <p style="text-align: justify;">